UV-Crosslinking of Microparticles

 Figure 4: Polymerized beads observed under SEM

-We have demonstrated the use of Aria and its related software for the automated delivery of different liquids for the capture and labeling of breast cancer cells using a complex microfluidic setup.
-This protocol included 10 different liquid iPolymer particles find numerous applications in the biomedical field.
-In this short note, we presented a reproducible solution for polymer particle synthesis that includes inline droplet generation, spacing, and polymerization.
+The fabrication of core–shell polymer microparticles is of great importance due to their wide range of industrial applications, such as in the food industry, cosmetics, and drug delivery.
+In this short application note, we presented a reproducible solution for UV-crosslinking of microparticles that includes inline droplet generation, spacing, and polymerization.
 The system allows for synthesizing particles with narrow polydispersity, tackling a limitation generally encountered in traditional methods for microparticle production.